DWI/DUI Defense Trustworthy Guidance From Start to Finish

 At The Mirvis Law Firm, P.C., I have been able to accumulate well over a decade of experience and insight when it comes to successfully defending people that have been charged with all types of DWI/DUI cases—including drunk driving/drinking and driving as well as driving while under the influence of illegal drugs and substances.

-Types of DWI Charges in New York
+DWI Charges in New York

 The details are as follows: